-Body Balance is a unique disordered eating treatment program offered through Northwest Family Medicine in collaboration with a multidisciplinary team from across Kalispell Regional Healthcare, including the Summit Medical Fitness Center.
-The outpatient program offers a guided path to healthier thoughts and behaviors with food and body image.
+A unique program offered through Northwest Family Medicine in collaboration with a multi-disciplinary team from across the organization, the Summit Medical Fitness Center and others from the Flathead Valley.
+The program offers a guided path to healthier thoughts and behaviors with food and body image.

 Hope, Health, Healing